-Use the business account for business pur-TIP poses only.
+Use the business account for business purposes only.
 Indicate the source of deposits and the type of expense in the checkbook.

 Reconciling the checking account.
-When you receive your bank statement, make sure the statement, checkbook, and books agree.
+When you receive your bank statement, make sure the statement, your checkbook, and your books agree.
 The statement balance may not agree with the balance in your checkbook and books if the statement:

-- 1) Includes bank charges that you did not enter in your books and subtract from your checkbook balance, - 2) Does not include deposits made after the statement date or checks that did not clear your account before the statement date.
+- Includes bank charges you did not enter in your books and subtract from your checkbook balance, or - Does not include deposits made after the statement date or checks that did not clear your account before the statement date.